 - Interact and communicate effectively and confidentially with laboratory peers, hospital staff, administration, and patients (it should be noted that patients will be of varying ages, and physical and mental states)

 - Use computer software, instructional technology, and the Internet for purposes of communication and education

 - Technical Performance Standards/Essential Functions for MTIMPM Hospital-Based Clinical Practicum Programs 8/12/13

 - ASCLS Essential Functions 2012-2016

 Undergraduate Research Opportunities

-Our undergraduate degree programs encourage hands-on research at all levels.
-Our faculty members are advancing basic and applied research in biology, and students are generally welcomed into their research groups.
+Our undergraduate degree programs emphasize hands-on research at all levels.
+Our faculty members are advancing basic and applied research in biology, and students are welcomed into their research groups.

 Contact the faculty member you are interested in working with to learn more.
 Specific positions in each lab depend on availability and funding.

 Learn more about undergraduate research.